 Wrap the affected area with a fresh leaf, if applying to a bruise, insect sting/bite, or broken skin, bruise the leaves so the juices of the plant are released, then apply.

-Wooly Lamb’s ear is so absorbent that it can be used in a pinch as toilet paper, menstrual pads or in place of cotton balls.
+Woolly Lamb’s ear is so absorbent that it can be used in a pinch as toilet paper, menstrual pads or in place of cotton balls.
 It’s an excellent remedy for stinging nettle.
-Medicinal uses aside, the young tender leaves can be eaten raw in a salad or lightly steamed as a delicious nutrient-rich side-dish.
+In addition to its wonderful medicinal properties, the young tender leaves can be eaten raw in a salad or lightly steamed as a delicious nutrient-rich side-dish.

 Gardening & Landscaping: